-In accordance with the Town's Asset Management program, Success Road asphalt surface is requiring resurfacing in 2020/21 financial year.
+In accordance with the Town's Asset Management program, the Success Road asphalt surface requires resurfacing in the 2020/21 financial year.

 This section of Success Road was last resurfaced in 1982.
 Recent condition ratings show the road surface has come to the end of its useful life with a condition rating of 4 (poor).
 It is suffering from severe ravelling and cracking.